mongautam/demo-apps/orderfulfillmentservice/QUICKSTART.md

 ./driver.py simulate-shopping
 # Or for the kakfa simulator (requires additional configuration):
 # Check the Appendex in README.md for instructions on Kafka setup
+# Start the shoppingCartEventsFromKafkaStreamProcessor from Atlas UI if it is stopped.
 # ./driver.py simulate-shopping-kafka
 ```